A lot or a little?

 Is it any good?

-This movie is likable and inoffensive enough, with parts that seem plucked directly out of a screenwriter's How to Write a Rom-Com manual.
-Cute is the target adjective.
-Susan's a quirky, workaholic attorney, with a soft spot for lost causes and clients who can't pay.
-Too busy to cook, her fridge is filled with Chinese takeout containers.
+This movie is likable and inoffensive enough, with parts that seem plucked directly out of a screenwriter's How to Write a Romcom manual.
+"Cute" is the target adjective.
+Susan is a quirky, workaholic attorney with a soft spot for lost causes and clients who can't pay.
+Too busy to cook, she has a fridge filled with Chinese takeout containers.
 Her car has a name -- so cute -- Zorro, a model last produced in 1974, with a stuck CD that randomly plays a song recorded in 1987.
-Nick feels just as manufactured, a charming, intelligent, and gentlemanly catch who donates his services to the elderly and disabled kids, and treats women well enough to get through a full date, even with women who are boring or cat-obsessed.
+Nick feels just as manufactured: a charming, intelligent, and gentlemanly catch who donates his services to older adults and kids with disabilities, and treats women well enough to get through a full date, even with women who are boring or cat-obsessed.